 The Idaho RADAR Center provides free information about alcohol, tobacco and other drugs to Idaho residents only.
 It includes a Video Lending Library of over 900 titles and functions as a statewide information clearinghouse and resource referral center.

-***Office hours are Monday through Friday 8 am to 5 pm.
+Monday – Thursday 8 am to 5 pm.
 Drop-ins are welcome!***

 - The Ultimate Party Foul